Create Multiple Income Streams for Security and Wealth

 Salary/Career Income

 Most readers of this site probably have a full-time job that hopefully pays a healthy salary and benefits.
-There’s a certain tranquility that comes with a steady salary.
+A certain tranquility comes with a steady salary, though it can be an unhealthy addiction.

-Salaried jobs usually don’t make us rich, but they provide a stable baseline income to buy a home, support a family, and live a happy life.
+Salaried jobs take decades to make us rich, but they provide a stable baseline income to buy a home, support a family, and live a happy life.

 Hourly Work